Resourcing campaigns

 Do we need to be a legally registered organization in our country to apply?

 No. Your group/organization does not need to be legally registered in order to be eligible to apply.
-In many cases, grassroots groups and organizations led by young people may struggle and face challenges to become registered; or in other cases, groups may make a political decision to not register themselves.
 Roots is open and committed to supporting both unregistered groups as well as those that are legally registered as non-government organizations in their countries.
+However, we will not consider applications from for-profit groups or business ventures.

 I need help with my application!
 Who can I talk to?

-You can email us at rootsgreenpeace@gmail.com and someone will help you with any issues or answer any questions.
-You can also reach out to us on our Instagram @roots.people, our Facebook and our LinkedIn.
+You can email us at people.power.roots@gmail.com and one of our team members will assist you with any issues or questions.
+You can also connect with us on our Instagram @roots.people, our Facebook, and our LinkedIn.

 When is the deadline to submit my application?